Welcome

 The story of the Macbeths

 The first of two books telling the story of the historical Macbeths will arrive March 11, 2025.
-UPON THE CORNER OF THE MOON: A TALE OF THE MACBETHS recounts what's known of the rightful king and his wife against a backdrop of Northern European politics temporal and spiritual in the early 11th century.
+UPON THE CORNER OF THE MOON: A TALE OF THE MACBETHS is based on the historical record about the rightful king and his wife against a backdrop of Northern European politics temporal and spiritual in the early 11th century.
 There's a speculative edge, particularly regarding "Lady Macbeth" about whom little is recorded except her name.
 I'm so pleased to have another book coming out from Regal House Publishers.

 Audiobook drops Aug.
 8